 A well-crafted master services agreement for outsourced services can create a powerful alliance between you as the customer and the service provider or vendor.

 On the other hand, there are some pitfalls that will likely or almost guarantee an unsuccessful relationship with your vendors.
 We’ve highlighted a few below, presented with a hearty dose of well-meaning sarcasm.

 Note: Want to learn some strategies to avoid all the #contractfails below?
-Join us September 19 for a free TCLE webinar: “You Don’t Know What You’re Missing: Motivating Performance Through Service Level Agreements.”
+Check out the recording of “You Don’t Know What You’re Missing: Motivating Performance Through Service Level Agreements.”

-Matt Hafter is a partner in the Thompson Coburn’s corporate practice.
+Matt Hafter is a partner in Thompson Coburn’s corporate practice.